nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

     See the `Selecting a build type`_ section to learn how to select the debug configuration.

 NFC port with antenna attached:
-    Used for obtaining the commissioning information from the Matter accessory device to start the commissioning procedure.
+    Used for obtaining the `Onboarding information`_ from the Matter accessory device to start the commissioning procedure.

 Configuration
 *************